koacow/koacow/README.md

 1. Disasters & Innovation
 - **Overview**: Individuals exhibit lower risk aversion and higher entrepeneurial tendencies when exposed to traumatic events, i.e. disasters.
 Utilizing patent-filing records in the U.S., this project aims to explore the effect of disasters on innovation levels.
+- **Skills**: Python, Pandas, GeoPandas, REST APIs, SQL, Matplotlib, STATA
 - **Responsibilities**:
-  - Compiled a large-scale panel dataset of U.S. geographical grids consisting of aggregated county-level control variables (demographics, economic indicators, rural-urban continuum codes, etc) from multiple census and disaster exposure metrics from 1980-2022
+  - Compiled a large-scale panel dataset of U.S. geographical grids consisting of aggregated county-level control variables (demographics, economic indicators, rural-urban continuum codes, etc) from multiple census and disaster exposure metrics from 1980-2022.
   - Engineered Radical Innovation Measures using Cooperative Patent Classification codes to quantify innovation levels in grids
   - Implemented Staggered Difference-in-Differences analyses in STATA (Sun & Abraham, 2020 & Callaway Sant'Anna, 2021) to assess the effects of disaster exposure and luck (disaster near-miss) on innovation levels.
+  - Wrote comprehensive data documentation and summary statistics tables.

 2. Bilateral Relations & Market Expansion
+- **Overview**: Sentiments between countries can affect where and how firms choose to expand, i.e. create subsidiaries.
+This project uses the GDELT 1.0 Event Database to quantify the sentiment between countries and explore their effects on firms' market expansion strategies.
+- **Skills**: Python, SQL, Google BigQuery, WebSockets, Cron Jobs, Bash Scripting, TypeScript, React, PostgreSQL
+- **Responsibilities**:
+- Compiled an aggregated bilateral sentiment panel dataset of 216 countries worldwide using Google BigQuery and SQL.
+  - Created a real-time visualization dashboard and REST API that displays near-real-time bilaterial sentiment between any two countries.
+  - Automated data fetching using WebSockets and Cron jobs

 3. Climate Risk & Labor Justice
+- **Overview**: In the presence of disasters, firms' resource levels decrease.
+The result is that workers in vulnerable demographic groups (non-white, non-male) are disproportionately affected by wage cuts compared to their non-vulnerable counterparts.
+This effect also differs by disaster intensity.
+This project aims to explore the effects of disaster exposure on wage disaparities in Brazilian firms.
+- **Skills**: Python, SQL, Pandas, GeoPandas, STATA
+- **Responsibilities**:
+  - Implemented Staggered Difference-in-Differences analyses in STATA (Sun & Abraham, 2020 & Callaway Sant'Anna, 2021) to assess the effects of disaster exposure income disparities between vulnerable and non-vulnerable groups.
+  - Wrote comprehensive data documentation and summary statistics tables.
 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/linkedin.com/in/kcao04)
 [![LeetCode](https://img.shields.io/npm/v/leetcode.svg?logo=leetcode&label=LeetCode&logoColor=white)](https://leetcode.com/u/koacow/)